What is anemia?

 - Peripheral blood smear: Healthcare providers examine your red blood cells under a microscope.

 Management and Treatment

-How can I prevent anemia?
+Can I prevent developing anemia?

-How do I manage anemia?
+How do I take care of myself?

 - Drinking enough water to stay hydrated.